joaovl5/scold/README.md

 ## About

+This is **Scold** (name comes from sc(aff)old) and it handles code generation of types of code objects in your project, similar to what is seen in frameworks like Django or Laravel, but generalized in a way to fit whatever are your needs.

-`scold` is a CLI tool for reducing manual copy-pasting of boilerplate/scaffolding code, it let's developers define custom templates for different kinds of objects (services, database entities, etc) that `scold` will render when running `scold new <object_type>`, while prompting for questions in the template.
+`scold` helps in reducing manual copy-pasting of boilerplate/scaffolding code, it let's developers define custom templates for different kinds of objects (services, database entities, etc) that `scold` will render when running `scold new <object_type>`, while prompting for questions in the template.

+I wasn't satisfied with the solutions I found online, the few I saw are in Javascript, but I wanted something native in Python that could be more easily included in projects without external dependencies.
+For the life of me I couldn't find something in Python, so I made this.

 ### Usage